-If sweet is not your cup of tea, then check out my recipe for a savoury rosemary and balsamic cranberry relish that is a salt-based, lactic ferment.
+I’ve designed this recipe to be a sweet ferment.
+It’s a simplified version of traditional cranberry sauce.
+If sweet is not your cup of tea, then check out my recipe for savory rosemary and balsamic cranberry relish.
+It is a salt-brined, Lacto-bacteria ferment.

 Fermented Cranberry Sauce

-Fermented cranberry sauce has a bright, fresh flavour that helps with digestion.
-It is perfect as part of a heavy holiday meal.
-This honey sweetened cranberry sauce is delicious turkey or brie.
+Fermented cranberry sauce has a bright, fresh flavor that is perfect as part of a heavy holiday meal.
+This honey-sweetened cranberry sauce is delicious turkey or brie.
+See the sections above for other serving options as well as long-term storage advice.

 - Prep Time: 10 minutes